 Now there are many more things that I intended to say connected with this part of the subject, but I must hasten.
 "Life and peace."
-Now the words life and peace as used in the Scriptures, first, life is used in a threefold sense.
+Now the words life and peace as used in the Scriptures,-first, life is used in a threefold sense.
 First, there is heart regeneration; secondly, there is life experience in the Lord's people; thirdly, eternity of life.
 Now the word peace, as spoken of in the Scriptures.
-First, I just run through the word peace; the word peace sometimes means reconciliation: you have he reconciled.
-Therefore, to have peace will mean reconciliation to God.
+First, I just run through the word peace; the word peace sometimes means reconciliation : you hath he reconciled.
+Therefore to have peace will mean reconciliation to God.
 Secondly, peace is a word that means not only reconciliation, but also security.
-"You will keep him in perfect peace whose mind is stayed on you;" do not you see that that is the meaning of the word peace there, that of security.
+"Thou wilt keep him in perfect peace whose mind is stayed on thee;" do not you see that that is the meaning of the word peace there, that of security.
 Put another word in its place.
-You will keep him in perfect security whose mind is stayed on you, that brings out the fulness of the meaning.
-Open you the gates, that the righteous nation that keeps the truth may enter in.
-You will keep him in perfect peace, that is, in perfect security, whose mind is stayed on you; the man whose hope and trust is in the Lord he will keep in security.
+Thou wilt keep him in perfect security whose mind is stayed on thee, that brings out the fulness of the meaning.
+Open ye the gates, that the righteous nation that keepeth the truth may enter in.
+Thou wilt keep him in perfect peace, that is, in perfect security, whose mind is stayed on thee; the man whose hope and trust is in the Lord he will keep in security.
 In the third place, it will sometimes mean plenty: that their land should bring forth plenty, that the Lord would lay no famine upon them that have this peace.
-"Not as the world gives give I unto you."
-It will sometimes also signify redemption: "Mark the perfect man and behold the upright, for the end of that man is peace."
+"Not as the world giveth give I unto you."
+It will sometimes also signify redemption : "Mark and the shift of the sold shift to the perfect man and behold the upright, for the end of that man is peace."
 Life and peace in all its senses; and how is spiritual minded life and peace first known?
-First evidentially by this desire, this decision, this full approbation of God's truth, and do not pass over, one point; if you have not a particle of peace, still, if you have this gospel mind, this gospel mind is life and peace evidentially, having not life and peace itself, but the evidences of it, therefore, life and peace evidentially do not let us exclude that idea, for does not this gospel-mindedness lead into it?
-How many times has the peace of God been unto us as rivers of water in a dry place!
+First evidentially by this desire, this decision, this full approbation of God's truth, and do not pass over one point; if you have not a particle of peace, still, if you have this gospel mind, this gospel mind is life and peace evidentially, having not life and peace itself, but the evidences of it, therefore life and peace evidentially do not let us exclude that idea, for does not this gospel-mindedness lead into it?
+How many times has the peace of God been unto us as rivers of water in a dry place !